vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 102
 belly, on the heart and on the root of the arms, associating them with Amṛtā, etc., O Mistress of the gods\! //31//

-*viśuddhau hṛdaye nābhau svādhiṣṭ hāne ca mūlake* /
+*viśuddhau hṛdaye nābhau svādhiṣṭhāne ca mūlake* /

 *ājñāyāṁ dhātunāthāśca nyastavyā ḍ ādidevatā ḥ * //30//